Communication Cadence – The Heartbeat of Scaled Agile

 In my life as a business sponsor of software development programs I spent innumerable hours in program meetings – project status meetings, RAID meetings, Steering Committees, Governance meetings, “Come to Jesus meetings”, you name it.
 When I was appointed to my first role on the delivery side of the fence, I thought running these meetings was essential.
 After all every IT General Manager I had ever worked with followed this practice.

 Everybody hated these meetings, particularly the three hour Monday morning Program Review.
 25 people and a 100 page status report made for a long start to the week.
 The morning’s discussion would revolve around the true status of the Watermelon Projects (green on the outside and red on the inside) and the lack of action taken from one week to the next on the seemingly endless list of actions.
-From the day I inherited this meeting, coach +Mark Richards was on at me about getting rid of it.
+From the day I inherited this meeting, my coach was on at me about getting rid of it.

 - The Feature Team Daily Stand-up